 These are the types of insurance that we don’t just want you to have, but that others will insist you have.

 If you own a car and plan on driving it, it’s law in Alberta that you have basic car insurance.
 Mandatory coverage comes in two parts: third party liability (sometimes called “Section A”) and accident benefits (which can be referred to as “Section B”).
 The former protects you if you are in an accident and injure someone else or destroy their property, while the latter is there for you if you’re in an accident and need your own medical bills cared for.
 The province of Alberta requires all vehicles be insured for at least these two criteria.

 If you have a mortgage, it will stipulate that you need basic home/condo insurance on your property.

 These insurance products are important because you’re very likely to need them, and/or the risk of not having them is too high.

 While it’s mandatory to have auto insurance that covers’ everyone else’s property, none of that will pay to fix your car if you’re at fault in a collision or it rolls on the highway or gets pelted by hail.
 AMA offers collision and comprehensive options to protect your car from this sort of damage.

 Even if you’ve paid off your home in full and no longer carry a mortgage, it’s important to have home/condo insurance.
-Imagine having one of your largest investments burn to the ground, and having to pay to rebuild the whole thing, of having a thief break in and take all your valuables.
-Home insurance also covers your Home insurance also provides liability coverage for your property and personal liability coverage world wide.
+Imagine having one of your largest investments burn to the ground, and having to pay to rebuild the whole thing, or having a thief break in and take all your valuables.
+Home insurance also provides liability coverage for your property and personal liability coverage worldwide.

 If you don’t own yet, having renters/tenant insurance is incredibly important.
 Your landlord’s insurance only covers the building they own — that means it doesn’t cover any of your belongings.
 Imagine having to replace all your stuff.